Case Study: Moving From Monolithic To Microservice Architecture

 MobiDev allocated a dedicated team of software developers and QA engineers to join the in-house GrowthHackers team.
 As our mutual efforts progressed, both products gradually exceeded the initial functionality, reliability, and scalability.
 Currently, the entire system has undergone transitioning to microservices, as well as enhanced with implemented testing and deployment.
 Therefore, support and maintenance require considerably less effort.
 Frequent and stable product deliveries ensure minimal time to market.

 How did we achieve all this?
-Read the story to find it out in detail!
+Read the story to find it out!

 How it started